Robotics-Club-IIT-BHU/Vision-2.0-2020-Arena/README.md

 1. Then, you will have to create the working loop, as is normally done in pybullet(using `stepSimulation()`)

-2. The functions of the environment available to you for various purposes are as follows.
+2. The functions of the environment, available to you for various purposes, are as follows.
 Please go through the functions themselves in this [file](https://github.com/Robotics-Club-IIT-BHU/Vision-2.0-2020-Arena/blob/main/vision-arena/vision_arena/envs/vision2arena.py), if you wish to know their arguments and/or return values.
    * `env.camera_feed()`
       This will return an RGB image of the arena as if a camera was placed on top of the arena.
    * `env.remove_car()`